 - Activate all operating system security features on your Internet-capable devices.

 - Make sure your personal computer and home network are properly protected from malware by setting up your firewall.
 Check to see that the firewall has been properly installed — or enabled if it came bundled with your operating system.

-- Make sure to keep your web browser software up to date.
+- Make sure to keep all software up to date.

 - Keep the operating system for your computer or mobile device up to date.

 - Never leave your computer, cell phone, or other mobile devices logged on and/or unattended in public.